QuaCCAToo modules

 This module contains dynamical decoupling pulse sequences, used in quantum sensing and for extending coherence of quantum systems.

-This class contains a Carr-Purcell-Meiboom-Gill sequence used in quantum sensing experiments, inheriting from the PulsedSim class.
 The CPMG sequence consists of a series of pi pulses and free evolution times, such that these periodicals inversions will cancel out oscillating noises except for frequencies corresponding to the pulse separation.

 Methods